picosh/docs/posts/ui.md

 # Web UI

-This is an experimental web-based UI leverage [web tunnels](/tunnels).
+This is an experimental web-based UI leveraging [web tunnels](/tunnels).

 To use the web UI, create an SSH local forward connection to our [pgs](/pgs)
 site: